 Bilateral Economic Relations

 The United States seeks to strengthen bilateral economic and trade relations.
-Most of Iceland’s exports go to the European Union (EU) and the European Free Trade Association (EFTA) countries, followed by the United States and Japan.
+The United States is Iceland’s single largest trading partner, although most of Iceland’s exports go to the European Union (EU) and the European Free Trade Association (EFTA) countries.
 The U.S. is one of the largest foreign investors in Iceland, primarily in the aluminum sector.
 The United States and Iceland signed a Trade and Investment Framework Agreement in 2009.

 Iceland’s Membership in International Organizations